You-Gao/Blog/_fun/2025-04-13-photography.md

 ## books

-### "theory"
+### "*theory*"

 * [Lectures on Digital Photography](https://sites.google.com/site/marclevoylectures/home?authuser=0): Comprehensive on the technical and mechanical inner-workings of the camera
-* [Camera Lucida](https://www.amazon.com/Camera-Lucida-Reflections-Roland-Barthes/dp/0374532338): Comprehensive on thinking about the meaning of photography, pulls a lot from historical thinkers as all "continentalists" do though.
+* [Camera Lucida](https://www.amazon.com/Camera-Lucida-Reflections-Roland-Barthes/dp/0374532338): Comprehensive on thinking about the meaning of photography, pulls a lot from historical thinkers as all "*continentalists*" do though.

 ### collections[^3]